What are mitochondria?

 - Central nervous system (CNS) and peripheral nervous system

-- heart and skeletal muscles
+- Cardiac and skeletal muscles

 - pancreas